 Eventually, it became apparent that there could be no compromise, and the bill died in the state senate.

-Final Verdict: Should I take out a payday loan in Louisiana?
+The bottom line: Should you take out a payday loan in Louisiana?

 Payday loans have dangerously high interest rates and short repayment terms that consistently trap borrowers in a cycle of debt payments they can’t escape.
 The Louisiana payday loan laws do little to prevent that.
 If you can help it, never take out a payday loan there or anywhere else.